draekien/draekien-ui/README.md

 ## Introduction

-This is just a personal project to create a UI library based on Theme-UI and to learn about CI/CD and eventually deploying to NPM.
+This is just a personal project to create a UI library based on Theme-UI and to learn about CI/CD and eventually deploying to NPM, kindly supported by [JetBrains](https://www.jetbrains.com/?from=draekien-ui)

 ## Storybook